 Since she still refused to raise herself from the floor, Orestes grabbed his mother roughly by the hair, pulling back her head to expose her soft white neck.
 “I gave this viper life and food!
 My nightmare really was a prophecy!” she cried.
 And then came the death curse, a cry of hate and terror that sent Cilissa and the other few servants still hanging around the periphery scurrying from the room.
 But Orestes heard only his own fury pounding in his ears.
 He swung his sword and parted her head from her body.
 His own scream of rage and triumph was in its way even more horrible than the death curse of his mother.

 Orestes dragged the bodies of Aegisthus and Clytemnestra out the front door of the palace.
-Standing before the people who had gathered there in fear and confusion in response to the noises issuing from the palace, he made a victory speech.
+Standing before the people who had gathered there in fear and confusion upon hearing the noises issuing from the palace, he made a victory speech.
 “Two tyrants and usurpers lie dead before you.
 Aegisthus’s fate is just.
 He debauched a king’s wife, then conspired to kill that king and steal his throne.
 As for Clytemnestra, the woman I once called ‘mother’: she too plotted hatefully against her husband.
 She stabbed him, noble hero that he was, in his bath, denying him any dignity in death.
-I have done what I have done not on my own authority but on that of the great god Apollo.
+I have acted not on my own authority but on that of the great god Apollo.
 He ordered me to take my revenge.”

 The crowd in the square hummed nervously.
 They were glad to be free of Aegisthus’s tyranny, and wanted to believe that what Orestes had done, and the bloody way in which he had done it, had indeed been just.
 Yet the scene before them reminded them uncomfortably of the scene of a few weeks before, when Aegisthus and Clytemnestra had stood in this same spot with two other corpses.
 Was this naked revenge really justice?
 Was the man who now intended to declare himself king really any better than the last claimant, who lay dead at his feet?
 How could the gods allow these things?
 Even assuming Orestes was telling the truth about his audience with the oracle in Delphi, was there — blasphemous though the idea was — a higher form of justice than the admonishments of Apollo?